Frequently asked questions.

 Why is my child so angry, sad, or anxious?

-Big emotions in children are common—they may not always know why they’re feeling upset or worried.
+Big emotions in children are common.
+They may not always know why they’re feeling upset or worried.
 Sometimes the triggers are obvious (changes at home, friendship problems, bereavement) but other times the cause is harder to pinpoint.
 Emotional struggles that persist or strongly interfere with daily life may signal the need for extra support.

 Why does my child act out or refuse to listen?